 Can Chinese Medicine Help Your Fibromyalgia?

-The best way to find out is come in either for a free 15 Minute Chinese Medicine Health Check to discuss your particular situation.
+The best way to find out is come in for a free 20 minute FREE Health Consultation to discuss your particular situation.
 Or you can book in for an initial appointment to see how well you respond to acupuncture.
-If we can reduce or even get rid of your pain at that first appointment, this is a good prognosis that what will do should work for you.
+If we can reduce or even get rid of your pain during that first appointment, this is a good indication that what will do should work for you.

 Don’t put up with the pain or keep taking pain killers just to get by.
 Get your quality of life back and feel good again.